MoritzGoeckel/MLang/README.md

 ## Error reporting

-Following you find an example on how parsing errors are reported to the user:
+Following you find an example on how parsing errors are reported to the user

 ```
 Parsing failed: